developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-2/guide/setup/index.md

 &#52;.
 On the Enterprise Keyboard Preferences panel, <b>tap the setting(s) that require change</b>:
 <img alt="" style="height:350px" src="ekb_settings_panel.png"/>
-Refer to the [Customize section](../settings) for more information about Enterprise Keyboard settings.
+See the [Customize section](../settings) for more information about Enterprise Keyboard settings.

 ------

 ### Automated Activation
-Later versions of Enterprise Keyboard (after v1.0) will offer the ability to be configured remotely on multiple managed devices using Zebra's [StageNow](../../../../) tools and the [UI Manager](/mx/uimgr/) service or an organization's own MDM system.
+Enterprise Keyboard 1.1 and higher can be configured remotely on multiple managed devices using Zebra's [StageNow](../../../../) tools and the [UI Manager](/mx/uimgr/) service or an organization's own MDM system (if it supports this capability).
 Configuration also can be handled programmatically through Zebra's [EMDK for Android](../../../../emdk-for-android) software development kit.

 Actions to be executed on the Android Settings panel:
 1. <b>Open Language and input</b>